Slip (album): Background and development

-As they worked on the record, Schreifels recalled how the band was conscious of the rapid changes happening in music at the time.
-He noted that even before Nirvana's breakthrough, they had recognized a shift, pointing to the unusual presence of bands like Sonic Youth on the Billboard charts.
-According to him, Quicksand saw potential in this climate but were not focused on pursuing commercial success.
-Instead, the group wanted to create "a cool record for the people we wanted to affect", while navigating what he described as "all of these crosscurrents".
-The prospect of the album becoming "big" felt abstract to them, but Schreifels emphasized the excitement of being part of a period when "really exciting and unusual stuff" was gaining wider attention.
+As they worked on the record, Schreifels recalled that the band was conscious of rapid changes taking place in music at the time, an awareness he said existed even before Nirvana's rise, pointing to Sonic Youth's presence on the Billboard charts.
+While the band recognized potential in this climate, Schreifels stated that they were not planning a career trajectory.
+Instead, he said that Quicksand's aim was to make "a cool record for the people we wanted to affect", while navigating what he described as "all of these crosscurrents".
+He added that the idea of the album becoming "big" felt abstract, as the band did not know who a larger audience might be or what it would want from them, though he described the period as one in which "really exciting and unusual stuff" was briefly being given wider exposure and said the band was fortunate to be part of it.

-Rather than chasing trends, Schreifels explained that Quicksand aimed to develop something distinct from the surrounding alternative rock movement.
-Coming out of the hardcore scene, the band wanted to retain what they valued from it while also adding an experimental edge.
-He cited Fugazi, Jane's Addiction, and Helmet as key inspirations: Fugazi for their avant-garde, DIY sensibility; Jane's Addiction for their experimental and theatrical approach to rock; and Helmet for their jazz-informed, math-like structures.
-Quicksand, as Schreifels described it, were younger and "regurgitating their sound with our influences", which allowed them to push at stylistic boundaries while still working within the hardcore framework.
+Against this backdrop, rather than attempting to follow or anticipate prevailing trends, Schreifels explained that Quicksand sought to develop something distinct from the surrounding alternative rock movement.
+Coming out of the hardcore scene, the band aimed to retain what they valued from it while also introducing a more experimental approach.
+The bassist Sergio Vega stated that Slip's music is "an expansion of hard-core.
+We changed the sound, the chord progressions, [but] not the ideals."
+Schreifels cited Fugazi, Jane's Addiction, and Helmet as key inspirations: Fugazi for their avant-garde, DIY sensibility; Jane's Addiction for their "experimental and sexy" rock music; and Helmet for their "jazzy, math thing".
+He noted that these bands were older than Quicksand, describing the group as "regurgitating their sound with our influences", and concluded, "If you play outside of the border, but you still remain in the castle, you can come up with really interesting stuff".